Fully 3D Unrolled Magnetic Resonance Fingerprinting Reconstruction via Staged Pretraining and Implicit Gridding: Results

 \subsection{Reconstruction Time}

-Fig.~\ref{fig:recon_times} summarizes reconstruction speedups relative to FISTA LLR.
+Figure~\ref{fig:recon_times} summarizes reconstruction speedups relative to FISTA LLR.
+All experiments were performed on a Linux workstation using a single NVIDIA A6000 GPU (48GB memory) with a PyTorch implementation.
 Our method achieves up to $\times 111$ speedup for the 2~min acquisition and $\times 51$ for the 30~s acquisition.
 Compared to iGROG FISTA LLR, the speedups are $\times 15$ and $\times 18$ for the 2~min and 30~s cases, respectively.
 Notably, reconstruction completes in less than 15~s for all acquisition durations.
-We assume iGROG implicit kernel training is performed during MRF acquisition after calibration data is obtained and therefore does not add to reconstruction time.
-Speedup decreases for shorter scans because the DC cost scales with the size of the acquired k-space.
+We assume iGROG INR training is performed during MRF acquisition after calibration data are obtained and therefore does not add to reconstruction time, while gridding is included in the reported reconstruction times (kernel training completes in under 25~s and gridding in under 3~s across all acquisitions considered here).
+Speedup decreases for shorter scans as the DC cost scales with the size of the acquired k-space.
 The hybrid 2D/3D variant is marginally faster than the 3D model (by less than 1~s), but both provide comparable computational efficiency.